datocms/generator-datocms-plugin/generators/app/templates/README.md

 ```
 yarn start
 ```

-The plugin will be served from https://datocms-plugin.localtunnel.me.
+The plugin will be served from https://<%= packageName %>.localtunnel.me.
 Insert this URL as the plugin [Entry point URL](https://www.datocms.com/docs/plugins/creating-a-new-plugin/).

 ## Publishing